matter-labs/zksync-web-era-docs/docs/dev/developer-guides/transactions/aa.md

 ::: warning Changes are expected

-The current model has some important drawbacks: it does not allow custom wallets to send multiple transactions at the same time, while keeping the deterministic ordering.
-For EOAs the nonces are expected to be sequentially growing, while for the custom accounts the order of transactions can not be determined for sure.
+The current model has some important drawbacks: it does not allow custom wallets to send multiple transactions at the same time, while keeping a deterministic ordering.
+For
+EOAs the nonces are expected to be sequentially growing, while for the custom accounts the order of transactions can not be determined for sure.

-In the future, we plan to switch to a model, where the accounts could choose whether they would want to have sequential nonce ordering (the same as EOA) or they want to have arbitrary ordering.
+In the future, we plan to switch to a model where the accounts could choose whether they would want to have sequential nonce ordering (the same as EOA) or they want to have arbitrary ordering.

 :::

 One of the important invariants of every blockchain is that each transaction has a unique hash.
-Holding this property with an arbitrary account abstraction is not trivial though as an account can, in general, accept multiple identical transactions.
-Even though these transactions would be technically valid by the rules of the blockchain, violating hash uniqueness would be very hard for indexers and other tooling to process.
+Holding this property with an arbitrary account abstraction is not trivial, though accounts can, in general, accept multiple identical transactions.
+Even though these transactions would be technically valid by the rules of the blockchain, violating hash uniqueness would be very hard for indexers and other tools to process.

-There needs to be a solution on the protocol level that is both cheap for the users and robust in case of a malicious operator.
-One of the easiest ways to ensure that the transaction hashes do not repeat is to have a pair (sender, nonce) always unique.
+There needs to be a solution on the protocol level that is both cheap for users and robust in case of a malicious operator.
+One of the easiest ways to ensure that transaction hashes do not repeat is to have a pair (sender, nonce) always unique.

 The following protocol is used: